Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/YUJjWoh.jpg

-Honey - (~2013 - ) - Adopted in 2015, Honey is often called out for her
+Honey - (~2013 - ) - Adopted in June 2015, Honey is often called out for her
 resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
 DNA analysis indicates that she is part Boxer, Beagle, German Shepard, and Golden Retriever.
 Honey's likes include: breakfast,